 - Support for large enterprises – This has a lot to do with support, speed and up-time.
 Some of the less reputable landing page companies can't guarantee quality support for clients, and they end up leaving you with the task of speeding up your landing pages and making sure they are up at all times.
 That's not the case with the best software, since you can call or email to speak with a rep, and they have tools in place for ensuring that your pages are fast and powerful.
 Enterprises don't need to worry about whether or not a landing page is coming up since they probably have thousands of pages running at one time.
 In addition, they will most likely want to call a support team when something goes wrong.
 A simple landing page plugin won't give you any of this.

-- Support for multiple users, along with powerful client management – I want my landing page software to support multiple users because I'm not going to be the only one creating and managing the pages.
+- Support for multiple users, along with powerful client management – I want my landing page creator to support multiple users because I'm not going to be the only one creating and managing the pages.
 In addition, I might want to send the designs to other people who shouldn't be doing any editing.
 That's where a “read-only” version comes into play.
 You may have stakeholders in your company who only need the read-only version.
 Finally, it's essential to have some sort of client management module, where the leads get sent to relevant departments.
 This ties into the integrations we talked about above, seeing as how you might want some leads to be sent to your SalesForce program, but only to one department.

 - A/B split testing and other optimization items – Look for real-time reporting when seeking out a landing page.
 This way you only get the most up-to-date information regarding your landing pages.
 We also like the idea of reports and analytics on your mobile phone.
 Pixel tracking allows you to see where people are coming from and why they might not be sticking around.
 Finally, the A/B testing feature is the most important of all when it comes to optimization.
 Generating a landing page only goes so far.
 You'll need to make multiple versions to see which ones are the most effective.
 For example, a simple button color, or location change might be enough to boost your conversions by 10 or 20%.

 - Tools for adjusting your copy based on what people search for – Since many landing pages achieve clicks from people searching through Google and Bing ads, it makes sense to cater to these services.
 Let's say a user searches for women's basketball shoes and your Google Ad comes up as a result.
 They click through and are redirected to one of your landing pages.
 Sounds great, right?
 In theory, yes, but wouldn't it be better if the text on your landing page actually changed depending on the search keywords used by the user?
-This is a fairly advanced tool that you can't find in many landing page software options.
+This is a fairly advanced tool that you can't find in many landing page creator options.
 It's not the first feature I would go hunting for, but it empowers you to utilize testing with dynamic test and campaign management.
 This way, you can adjust your campaigns automatically.

 - Audit logs – An audit log stores information about users, transactions, movements and any other history that might have occurred on your landing pages.
 The entire goal of a landing page is to acquire more customers, but if someone is having trouble signing up or if they didn't receive a message after going through your landing page you may need to provide some technical support and troubleshoot the problem.
 The only way to do this is to have access to the audit logs, with information on what the customer has done on your site.

-Although we certainly like the other two options, InstaPage gets our vote as the clear leader for landing page software.
+Although we certainly like the other two options, InstaPage gets our vote as the clear leader for landing page builder.
 This doesn't mean you should immediately choose InstaPage, but if you were to opt for a tool that covers the majority of the features we talked about above, it's certainly going to give you a good value.

 We know InstaPage has wonderful templates, a nice theme builder and a lead generation system.
-But let's see how it stacks up with some of the other features we crave for a landing page software:
+But let's see how it stacks up with some of the other features we crave for a landing page creator:

 - A heatmapping system for viewing customer behavior – Instapage takes heatmapping to a whole new level, with three tracking options: Mouse movements, clicks and scroll depth.
 The mouse movement is all about where regular visitors are moving around on the page.
 Are they noticing a part of your design first that shouldn't be happening?
 Are they getting distracted by an item on your page?
 The clicks are the main part of heatmapping, with colorful blobs that reveal exactly what parts of your landing page are receiving the most clicks.
 Finally, the scroll depth gives you an idea of whether or not users are seeing the content you have located further down your page.
 There's a chance that either people aren't that interested in it or they never get past the call to action button (which could be a good indication of the button's effectiveness).